apache/incubator-devlake-website/docs/Troubleshooting/MySqlSizeIssue.md

 Because we want to ensure that the latest data is always available.
-If we don't delete the existing data, some old data which has been deleted from the source system will still be available in the DevLake database.
+If we don't delete the existing data, some old data which has been deleted from the previous step will still be available in the DevLake database.

 ### How to purge old binary logs?